nordeim/Customer-Enquiry-AI-Agent/docs/prompt-ai-agent-plan.md

 Awesome understanding and commitment to excellence!
 Now, please think deeper and think harder to deeply and thoroughly explore systematically how best to design a comprehensive, production-ready, practical real-world customer enquiry support AI Agent for typical Singapore SMB with a React frontend chatbox interface, using LangChain 1.0, Pydantic AI , RAG integrated, with short and long term memory for context aware customer conversations.
 Validate your design for correctness and accuracy, conforming to the guide attached.
 Then meticulously create a detailed implementation plan for the AI Agent, Review and validate the plan before proceeding to create such an agent.

 This is a comprehensive request to design and plan a production-ready customer enquiry support AI Agent for Singapore SMBs.
-Let me deeply analyze this through all the lenses required.
+Let us deeply analyze this through all the lenses required.

 Deep Analysis Phase
 Understanding the Context